jscaldwell55/bio_data_validation/README.md

 - **Vectorized Operations** using pandas for computational efficiency
 - **Batch Processing** for external API calls with connection pooling and retry logic
 - **Policy-Driven Decisions** using table-based YAML configuration
-- **Full Observability** with Prometheus metrics and structured logging
+- **Full Observability** with Prometheus metrics and Grafana dashboards

 ### Component Map